 - historically, shells have been-and still are, for power users-an interactive equivalent of the system call API - the advent of higher-level wrappers to start applications (e.g. desktop environments) have partially replaced shells.
-Arguably they are just another type of shells
+Arguably they are just a different kind of shells